-2.3.2.
-The TDG data will be reported every four hours starting prior to the Spring Creek National Fish Hatchery (NFH) fish release, but not later than March 10 for all stations at Bonneville.
-Spill volume and total project flow will be reported at the same time.
+- 2.3.
+Total Dissolved Gas (TDG) Management and Control.
+Total dissolved gas (TDG) levels at Bonneville are monitored in accordance with the Dissolved Gas Monitoring Program, Appendix D. - 2.3.1.
+The TDG data will be reported every four hours starting March 1 for Cascades Island station at Bonneville.
+Spill volume and total project flow will be reported at the same time. - 2.3.2.

-2.3.3.
-The TDG data collection will continue year round at Bonneville forebay and Warrendale stations.
-The TDG monitoring plan is described in detail in Appendix D.

-2.3.4.
 Excessive TDG levels, which may harm fish, will be controlled to the extent possible, subject to river flow conditions.
 Control measures will include system spill allocations through the spill priority list issued levels by RCC, nighttime or daytime spill limits, and shaping of spill discharge.